 Today the Third Ward is home to over 500 businesses and maintains an unparalleled position within the retail and professional service community as Milwaukee's showcase mixed-use district.
 The neighborhood's renaissance is anchored by many extraordinary shops, restaurants, art galleries, theatre groups, photographers, advertising agencies and graphic artists.

 While 2004 saw an influx of upscale women's boutiques, children's clothing shops and high-end home furnishing businesses, even more retail growth occurred with the opening of the Milwaukee Public Market in 2005.
-Over one million people visited the Market in 2012.
+Over two million people visited the Market in 2019.

 The Historic Third Ward also includes the Henry W. Maier Festival Park, Summerfest and weekly ethnic festivals which bring in over 2,000,000 people to the area yearly.
 The Italian Community Center, located one block from the Summerfest grounds, brings in over 500,000 visitors by itself.

 The HTW provides an exceptional climate in which to house a business and receives strong civic and business support.
 The Historic Third Ward Association, established in 1976, works with neighborhood residents, businesses, merchants, real estate developers and brokers, community organizations, and civic leaders to foster, promote and encourage business retention, expansion and recruitment in the local area.
-Over 5,000 employees work in over 500 businesses within a 16 block area, which is mostly developed.
+Over 5,000 employees work in over 500 businesses within the neighborhood.

-The Historic Third Ward is located adjacent to downtown Milwaukee and is bound by I-794 East to the north, the Milwaukee River to the west and south and by Lake Michigan to the east.
+The Historic Third Ward is located adjacent to downtown Milwaukee and is bound by Clybourn Street to the north, the Milwaukee River to the west and south and Lake Michigan to the east.
 It is easily accessible from the freeway system, public transportation, the downtown business district and all downtown hotels.

 The Third Ward was a relatively flat, swampy area during the early years of Milwaukee.
 After the land was drained, Irish immigrants settled in the area.
 Houses covered the east side of the Ward, while factories and warehouses were built along the Milwaukee River.
 The Ward developed a reputation for colorful fistfights and soon became known as the "Bloody Third."